 It has been estimated that there are 11,000 Americans living in Austria.

-Living in Austria is an incredible experience for a variety of reasons, including the culture, the people, the architecture and parks, and the skiing.
+Living in Austria is an incredible experience for a variety of reasons, including the culture, the people, the architecture, the parks, and the skiing.
 As an American expatriate living in Austria though, what exactly do you need to know regarding filing US expat (and Austrian) taxes?

 The good news is if you are paying income tax in Austria, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.